Set Up an Editor, Linter, and Org

 The Salesforce CLI works a bit differently with scratch orgs than it does with non-scratch orgs.
 We create a project and go over the workflows in Develop with Salesforce DX Tools.

-Beginning in Winter ’23, Lightning Web Security is enabled by default in scratch orgs.
+Beginning in Winter ’23, Lightning Web Security (LWS) is enabled by default in scratch orgs.
 For more information, see Enable and Disable LWS in Scratch Orgs.

 To make it easier to debug JavaScript code, enable debug mode in your org.
 When you enable debug mode, framework JavaScript code isn’t minified, so it’s easier to read and debug.
 Debug mode also adds more detailed output for some warnings and errors.